Dorothywimberly/Unicorn_Companies/README.md

 https://github.com/Dorothywimberly/Unicorn_Companies/blob/main/Years_to_Join.csv

 3. Which countries have the most unicorns?
 Are there any cities that appear to be industry hubs?

-Countries- Would be fould under the Country coulmn.
+Countries- Would be found under the Country column.
-Unicorns- Would be under the Company coulmn.
+Unicorns- Would be under the Company column.
 * Count the number of companies in each Country.
 * Limit the number of Countries to 10.
 ```